 This is our top-rated glove for big wall leading.
 Is it worth $40?
 That is a hard call.
-The PMI Fingerless Glove is only $32 and you could make about seven pairs of Homemade Fingerless Climbing Glove for the same price.
+You could make about seven pairs of Homemade Fingerless Climbing Glove for the same price.
 Will these make you a better wall climber?
 No. Will you be really psyched to have such an awesome pair of gloves when thousands of feet off the ground?
 Yes.

 See how this compares to other products in our complete Climbing and Belay Glove Review

 RELATED: Our complete review of belay & rappel gloves

 These are the most tricked out fingerless gloves.
 They have a few features not found on other gloves like an extra leather extender under the fingers and Kevlar stitching.
 The coolest thing about them is the fit; they have great articulation and the goat skin fits perfectly.
 There is no extended break-in period: they fit great right away.
 They have great reinforcement in the high wear areas and great dexterity.

 The elastic cuff around the wrist is a little bigger and bulkier than we like.
 We prefer the smaller Velcro closure on the Metolius gloves.
 But that is a small dislike and most people may not care.

 These are ideal for big wall leading.
 For belaying, we would rather have a full-fingered glove like the Black Diamond Transition.

 This is the most expensive glove we tested.
 It is $10 more expensive than most other gloves.
 It comes down to just how much you love the fit and feel of this glove.

 Black Diamond Rebel

 *You help support OutdoorGearLab's product testing and reviews by purchasing from our retail partners.